Hardware-Level QoS Enforcement Features: Technologies, Use Cases, and Research Challenges: Taxonomy

 \subsection{Black-Box Approaches}

 The ability to tune a system without knowledge of the applications it is hosting can be useful.
 However, doing so may be challenging considering that different applications are sensitive to different bottlenecks~\cite{cortez_resource_2017}.
 Even so, it may be required in some cases due to privacy concerns.
 Such is the case with public cloud providers that are unable to observe the workloads running in customers' virtual machines~\cite{shahrad_provisioning_2021}.
 Consequently, tuning must be done by observation of system metrics only.
 Thus, tuning becomes workload agnostic, as all processes are observed using the same system and operating system metrics.
+This is illustrated in \figurename~\ref{fig:black-box}.

 Proposals leveraging the surveyed platform features that treat workloads as ``black boxes'' are presented in \tablename~\ref{tbl:black-box}.
-We split black box approaches into a number of subclasses: Proactive approaches, reactive approaches, combined approaches, workload clustering approaches, and feature abstractions.
+Black box approaches are split into subclasses: Proactive approaches, reactive approaches, combined approaches, workload clustering approaches, and feature abstractions.

+As an example of an important black-box approach, \emph{CoPart}~\cite{park_copart_2019} aims to enhance both performance and fairness of system workloads by classifying them as either sensitive or insensitive to cache and memory bandwidth based on profiling.
+This classification enables the controller to construct two finite state machines (FSMs) for each application, representing its cache and memory bandwidth characteristics, respectively (see Figure \ref{fig:copart-fsm}).
+Each FSM contains three states: Supply, where the application can have its allocation reduced without significant performance impact; Demand, where performance would improve if allocated additional resources; And maintain, if performance would degrade if the allocation is reduced, but would only marginally improve if increased.
+Using these FSMs, CoPart explores the available states to achieve an optimized resource allocation scheme based on current system metrics and by mapping against the Hospitals/Residents (HR) problem~\cite{gale_college_1962}.
+The execution flow of CoPart is illustrated in Figure \ref{fig:copart-flow}.